safe-global/safe-smart-account/docs/safe_tx_gas.md

 ### Safe Transaction Gas Limit (safeTxGas)

-In this document will describe the behaviour of the internal gas limit (aka `safeTxGas`) for the [1.3.0](https://github.com/safe-global/safe-contracts/releases/tag/v1.3.0-libs.0) version of the Safe Contracts.
+In this document will describe the behaviour of the internal gas limit (aka `safeTxGas`) for the [1.3.0](https://github.com/safe-global/safe-smart-account/releases/tag/v1.3.0-libs.0) version of the Safe Smart Account.

-There have been changes to this behaviour with the [1.3.0](https://github.com/safe-global/safe-contracts/blob/main/CHANGELOG.md#version-130) version of the Safe contract (see [#274](https://github.com/safe-global/safe-contracts/issues/274))
+There have been changes to this behaviour with the [1.3.0](https://github.com/safe-global/safe-smart-account/blob/main/CHANGELOG.md#version-130) version of the Safe contract (see [#274](https://github.com/safe-global/safe-smart-account/issues/274))

 The behaviour of `safeTxGas` depends on the `gasPrice` value of the Safe transaction.

 #### With gas refund

-If `gasPrice` is set to a value `>0` the Safe contracts will issue a refund for the gas costs incurred the execution of the Safe transaction.
+If `gasPrice` is set to a value `>0` the Safe Smart Account will issue a refund for the gas costs incurred the execution of the Safe transaction.
 An example where this can be used is the relayers.
 These would execute the Safe transaction after it has been signed by the owners and then would get refunded for the execution.

-The logic for this can be seen in [`Safe.sol`](https://github.com/safe-global/safe-contracts/blob/main/contracts/Safe.sol#L183-L185):
+The logic for this can be seen in [`Safe.sol`](https://github.com/safe-global/safe-smart-account/blob/main/contracts/Safe.sol#L183-L185):

 ```js
 if (gasPrice > 0) {